nanobox-io/nanobox-docs/source/engines/scripts/boxfile.html.md

 #### Cached libraries

 Many languages and frameworks depend on external libraries or dependencies.
 The process of fetching, resolving, and building dependencies can take some time.
 To reduce this overhead between subsequent deploys, these directories can be cached and re-used between deploys.
-While you **can** manage this yourself in the [prepare](/engines/scripts/prepare) script, Nanobox provides a shortcut for this common scenario: the lib_dirs property within the build section.
-More detailed information can be found [here](/boxfile/build#dependency-management).
+While you **can** manage this yourself in the [prepare](/engines/scripts/prepare) script, Nanobox provides a shortcut for this common scenario: the `lib_dirs` property within the build section.
+More detailed information can be found in [Dependency Managment Section of the Boxfile build](/boxfile/build#dependency-management) doc.

 ## Examples

-#### Simple, static site
+#### Simple Static Site

 ```bash
 #!/bin/bash